 Wintergreen oil has also been used in traditional medicine for the following conditions:

 Wintergreen oil may also be found in insecticides and repellents.
-However, suggests that, when compared to other essential oils, it may be more effective as an insecticide or fumigant than as a repellent.
+However, research suggests that, when compared to other essential oils, it may be more effective as an insecticide or fumigant than as a repellent.